Chocolate Wedding Favors

 These incredibly indulgent treats are never left at the table.
 Of course, you can buy them ... but the nice ones can run at least $15 per apple, not including shipping.
 Isn't it worth a little test run to get the hang of making them yourself?
 That way you limit your expenses to ingredients, wooden sticks and boxes: perhaps an 80% savings!

 Homemade caramel is a delight, but to make this even easier, melt Kraft caramels for dipping.
-Dip again in chocolate, then decorate: try bright stripes of white chocolate, crushed nuts, any candy that reflects your wedding theme or colors, or all of the above!
+Dip again in chocolate, then decorate: try bright stripes of white

 Like the feel, but not feeling crafty?
-Get the gist across by handing your guests "caramel apple kits" — pretty favor boxes stuffed with an apple, a stick, and some pre-wrapped caramels.
+Get the gist across by handing your guests “caramel apple kits” — pretty favor boxes stuffed with an apple, a stick, and some pre-wrapped caramels

 Chocolate-Covered Espresso Beans